NoUseFreak/dotfiles/README.md

 This is yet another version of my dotfiles.
 I keep these here to sync my machines.

+## Usage

+As most dotfiles repos, you will in almost every case not be wanting to use this as is.
+If you like the setup, create a fork and start customizing it to your own needs and likings.
+This allows for other people to find your version and learn from your changes.

+Although everyone's dotfiles will be different, I do encourage Pull Requests and feedback to improve the project.

 ## What is included

  - git